NASA-PDS/doi-service/README.md

 ## Documentation Management

-Documentation about the documenation is described in this section.
+Documentation about the documentation is described in this section.

 ### Design